maroofi/bulkDNS/README.md

    - No. The resolver must be an IPv4 address.
 We pass this value to `inet_addr()` function which accepts an IPv4.
 4. How fast it can scan domain names?
    - It highly depends on your network and the (remote) resolver you use.
+5. Why scanning one domain name takes much time?
+   - bulkDNS designed to be used for large-scale measurement.
+At the time of initialization, it launches dozens of threads in the memory.
+Therefore, it's not suitable for scanning one domain name.
+You can use dig for that!